 I drafted this third series of travelogue on 26th Jan, and coincidentally it was on the National Day of Australia.
-Anyway, here the journey continues.
-After I gained more self-reliant, felt comfortable and familiar with Perth surroundings, I decided to beat my curiosity and explore different parts of Western Australia (just so you know, WA is the largest state of Australia).
+After I gained more self-reliant, felt comfortable and familiar with Perth surroundings, I decided to beat my curiosity and explore different parts of Western Australia.

 Before I came to WA, I had actually received an email for winning a prize in participation of the 2015 Digital Writer’s Festival.
 The postage from Brisbane was supposed to arrive at the hotel I stayed, but unfortunately it didn’t (the parcel must have gotten lost in between).
 Another unlucky circumstances for me was the event from Elizabeth Gilbert that I missed (yes, she was in Australia during the summer festival, launching her ‘The Signature of All Things’ book).

 (This is Part 2 of WA Travelogue series.
 You can read all other parts here)